 4. Locate Pothos Wisely

-While growing pothos indoors, place it in soft indirect light.
-Better if the mild filtered sun is kissing its leaves for some time during the day.
+While growing pothos indoors, place them in soft, indirect light.
+Better if the mild filtered sun kisses its leaves for some time during the day.
 Rotate the plant regularly, so each part receives enough exposure.

 5. Be Careful with Watering